 |A global mbox firing successfully either across your site globally or on pages where testing or tracking will occur.|

-Optional: My organization uses Adobe DTM to deploy the Marketing Cloud
+Optional: My organization uses Adobe DTM to deploy the Experience Cloud

 Follow the deployment steps for DTM.

 My digital properties are deployed on the latest library files for Target, either at.js or mbox.js V53+